• Skip to primary navigation

 Now that you have your travel blog, it’s time to start growing an audience — unfortunately that’s easier said than done, and discussing all the techniques and tricks for doing so could easily fill another article.
 (Hint: learning how to use the plugins from Step 6 is a good start.)

-The best way to start growing an audience is to simply start producing content.
-Many beginning bloggers find posting something new 2-3 times a week is a good way to attract their first readers.
 If you stick to a regular posting schedule, tag your posts with appropriate search keywords, and share them via social media with your friends and family, over time you’ll begin to develop a following.
 Most of all, remember to keep doing what you love — it takes time, but it’s worth the adventure.

 Happy blogging!